ravinderdeol/blockchain_cryptocurrency_playbook/guides/ethereum_blockchain_interview_questions.md

 `28.
 Checking The Balance Of An Address Inside A Loop Of A Smart Contract Constantly...`

 > Costs Gas Every Time We Check The Balance.

+## Ethereum Request For Comments

+`29.
+What’s The Difference Between ERC & EIP?`

+> Ethereum Request for Comments (ERC) Are Here To Define Standards For The Usage Of Ethereum.
+Ethereum Improvement Proposals (EIP) Are Here To Improve The Ethereum Protocol Itself.

+`30.
+What Is The Difference Between ERC20 & ERC721 Tokens In Simple Terms?`

+> The Tokens Of A Certain ERC-20 Symbol Are All The Same, The Tokens Of An ERC-721 Symbol Are All Different.
+So ERC-20 Tokens Are Fungible, While ERC-721 Tokens Are Non-Fungible.

+`31.
+In Order To Implement An ERC20 Token Contract, You’d Need At Least To Implement The Following Functions & Events In Order To Fulfill The Interface Requirements:`

+> totalSupply(), balanceOf(address), allowance(address, address), transfer(address, uint256), approve(address, uint256), transferFrom(address, address, uint256).
+Transfer(address, address, uint256), Approval(address, address, uint256)